sts10/radiation/README.md

 At this point your going to need to `cd` to the `radiation` directory to issue commands to Radiation.

 Once you're in the `radiation`  directory, simple run `ruby bin/runner.rb` to run Radiation.
 You'll be greeted by a menu.
+Note that Radiation is currently hard-coded to open newly created posts in Vim.

 ### Editing the Blog Template